rudes/PokeStrings/README.md

 ## Install

+**Disclaimer**: This pack does not create a new language option it uses the default English option.

 1. Set language in-game to English
 2. Close PokeMMO
 3. Remove any custom strings you have for English (en) from `...\PokeMMO\data\strings`